Charleston Animal Society helps rescue 30 dogs from the largest animal cruelty case in SC history

 NORTH CHARLESTON, S.C.
-(WCBD) – One of the biggest animal cruelty cases in the states history included 400 horses, dogs, chickens and pigs recused on a property in the upstate.
+(WCBD) – One of the biggest animal cruelty cases in the state’s history included 400 horses, dogs, chickens and pigs rescued on a property in the upstate.

 The Charleston Animal Society found hundreds of animals chained up in Laurens County, SC.